-Continuing with my St. Patrick’s Day series of free printables and activities for kids, here’s a free St. Patrick’s Day I Spy game.
+Continuing with my St. Patrick’s Day series of fun and educational printables and activities for kids, here’s a St. Patrick’s Day I Spy game.

 For this St. Patrick’s Day game, your kids will need to have a great eye for detail and be able to count carefully.

-You may also want to check out and download these other fun and free St. Patrick’s Day printables:
+You may also want to check out and download these other awesome St. Patrick’s Day printables:

 - St. Patrick’s Day Over the Rainbow Number Match Game